Dak Prescott: Personal life

 Prescott is a Christian.
 He is the son of Nathaniel and Peggy Prescott and has two older brothers, Tad and Jace, an older sister, Natalie Prescott-Smith, and an older half-brother, Elliott Prescott, from his father's previous marriage.
 Jace was an offensive lineman at Northwestern State.
 His mother died of colon cancer in November 2013.
 The Faith Fight Finish Foundation by Dak Prescott has been established in her honor, which helps people deal with adversity.
-His older brother Jace committed suicide in April 2020.
-His father is African American and his late mother was European American.
+His older brother Jace died by suicide in April 2020.
+His father is African American and his late mother was White.
 Prescott currently resides in Frisco, Texas.

+On November 26, 2023, Prescott's girlfriend Sarah Jane Ramos announced via Instagram that the couple were expecting the birth of a baby girl.
+On March 4, Prescott announced that the baby was born on February 29, 2024.
+Prescott and Ramos welcomed a second daughter on May 22, 2025.